-As it is apparent from the chart below summarizing the data from the Council of Ministers reports, the highest number of court decisions is of those which repeal completely the decision of the public body delivered the decision granting or refusing access.
+As it is apparent from the chart below summarizing the data from the Government’ reports, the highest number of court decisions is of those which repeal completely the decision of the public body delivered the decision granting or refusing access.

 “The State of the Administration 2005”: „The report on the state of the administration is prepared for the sixth time.
 For a second successive year, the heads of the administrative structures within the executive power system submit information electronically via an Internet based system (www.sareport.government.bg).

 After the adoption of the report by the Council of Ministers, it will be referred for information to the National Assembly.”

 The charts are prepared by the AIP on the base of data published in the annual reports “The State of the Administration” 2001-2018: http://iisda.government.bg/annual_reports

 The 2011 Government’ report lacks information about the administrations, which held trainings.

 There are no data about administrations with established reading rooms in the government reports after 2009